• Skip to primary navigation

 In June 2018, the Environmental Council of States (ECOS) and the Association of State and Territorial Health Officials (ASTHO), under a Memorandum of Agreement with U.S. EPA, published case studies and hosted webinars to highlight state-level risk communication of waterborne contaminants, including PFAS and harmful algal blooms (HABs).
 ECOS and ASTHO interviewed environmental and health agency staff from 13 states regarding their risk communication strategies and lessons learned for these two contaminants.
 Compiled information includes background on site contamination, development of guidance values and health advisories, rollout of advisories and relevant resources, key messages for the public, and challenges and gaps.
 The case studies’ key findings offer considerations to other states and stakeholders seeking to implement or improve their risk communication practices.

-The case studies can be found here.
-Below are additional resources on HABs from state and federal partners.
-The PFAS Risk Communication Hub, including additional state resources and fact sheets, can be found here.
+The PFAS Risk Communication Hub, including state resources and fact sheets related to PFAS, can be found here.

 Arkansas Department of Environmental Quality